-As consumers, many of us are easily drawn into the awe and admiration of luxury products, but a recent video that presenter and author Candice Brathwaite posted has opened up a dialogue surrounding how Black people, women especially, can perceive and internalize the bias in the luxury narratives we see.
+As consumers, many of us are easily drawn into the awe and admiration of luxury products, but a video that presenter and author Candice Brathwaite posted has opened up a dialogue surrounding how Black people, women especially, can perceive and internalize the bias in the luxury narratives we see.

-In her video, Brathwaite reflects on a moment when she had to hold herself accountable to how she reacted to a Black influencer (that she loves) showcasing an item on her channel.
+In her video, Brathwaite reflects on a moment when she had to hold herself accountable to how she reacted to a Black influencer (who she loves) showcasing an item on her channel.
 She had caught herself questioning how the influencer was able to do so many luxury unboxings, but realized she never questions this when it comes to the purchases of white influencers online, leaving her frustrated that she had internalized the second-guessing and stereotyping that often happens to people of color.

 By purchasing items that carry societal weight, the Black consumer shares that they, too, can afford the luxury lifestyle—thus expressing financial mobility.

 This psychological trauma has woven its way through generations, and members of the Black community have often felt as though they didn’t deserve or weren’t entitled to the same luxuries as everybody else.
 It wasn’t until the walls and ceilings surrounding wealth and accessibility shifted that as a community, we were able to begin the work of breaking past the limits imposed on us for so long.
 This shift in narrative had not only started to heal this trauma, but introduced the successful impact of black purchasing power.